 What does this mean if you’re in law school?

-It means you better understand the bimodal salary distribution curve is going to apply to you too, which means you might end up with the high paying job, you might end up in the other half of the salary distribution curve.
+First, you must understand that the bimodal salary distribution curve applies to you.
+While you might end up with a high paying job, you might end up in the other half of the salary distribution curve.

 More importantly, look at how many jobs there are in the middle.
 Almost none.
 This is lost on a lot of law students who think they may not end up with a high paying “biglaw salary” but also assume they won’t end up with a low paying salary either.
 The real glut in legal salaries is everything between $65,000 and Biglaw.

 Lawyers have been cramming this information down the throats of law students and pre-law students for the past few years (decade?), so you would think that everyone is aware of the potentially bleak financial outlook for some lawyers but I still run across pre-law students all the time that think all lawyers are rich.

 Regardless, if you’re in law school, you need to buckle down on law school expenses in a big way.
 Forget about taking the bar trip.
-While law school can be a lot of fun (well – you’re not working) you’re risking a world of financial pain if you don’t develop a financial plan.
-Don’t think that your loans will eventually be forgiven either.
-The government is step ahead of you on that one and it’s not at all clear that following the IBR/REPAYE path is a great deal.
+While law school can be a lot of fun (well – you’re not working), it’s more important than ever to develop a financial plan.
+Don’t assume that your law school loans will eventually be forgiven either.
+The government is a step ahead of you on that one and it’s not at all clear that following the IBR/REPAYE path is a great deal.

 How does the salary distribution curve effect you if you’re a practicing lawyer?

 Well, for one, it’s only a representation of starting salaries.
 Many lawyers that start on the lower end of the cluster end up growing their salaries over time.
-As a whole lawyers earned a median salary of $115,820 in 2015, which means that incomes will likely go up over time if you’re starting at the lower end of the bimodal salary distribution curve.
+As a group, lawyers earned a median salary of $115,820 in 2015, which means that your income will likely go up over time if you’re starting at the lower end of the bimodal salary distribution curve.